-One of the highlights of the week was the WIT staff afternoon with Dave’s reptiles, spiders and scorpions.
+One of the highlights of the week was the SETU staff afternoon with Dave’s reptiles, spiders and scorpions.
 Parents and children alike were fascinated by the snakes and alligators - so much so that some parents are worried that their child will ask for a pet tarantula for their next birthday!
 WIT’s Andrew Harrington, brought more than 100 visitors out to the beautiful Curraghmore Estate where he guided a brilliant walk through the woods and explained all about bats, their behaviour and their natural habitat.

 - Bachelor of Science in Science (General)